 Butterflies have evolved in remarkable ways that help them avoid being eaten by birds, lizards, and other predators.

 Some butterflies simply fool their predators.
 As caterpillars, they feed on nontoxic plants, and when they become adult butterflies, they are perfectly good food.
-However, they have evolved wing colors and patterns that look almost exactly like those of the toxic species--a phenomenon called mimicry.
-Birds and lizards, who have learned to avoid bold warning coloration, leave these imitators alone.
+However, they have evolved wing colors and patterns that look almost exactly like those of the toxic species—a phenomenon called mimicry.
+Birds and lizards that have learned to avoid bold warning coloration leave these imitators alone.